 May 16, 2019

-AUSTIN, TX – Duval County Ranch is the recipient of the 2019 Texas Leopold Conservation Award®.
+AUSTIN, TX – Killam Duval County Ranch is the recipient of the 2019 Texas Leopold Conservation Award®.

 Vision and hard work have transformed a once-abused rangeland into a profitable cattle ranch with a healthy ecosystem and flourishing wildlife populations.

-Killam purchased Duval County Ranch in 1993.
+Killam purchased the ranch in 1993.
 He implemented wildlife management strategies across its 125,000 acres straddling Duval and Webb counties.
 It’s an area with less-productive soil, sensitive to drought and overgrazing.
 To recover from decades of heavy-continuous cattle grazing, the land was given a rest.

 Killam hired Kitner as the ranch manager in 2001.
 Bringing nearly three decades of experience, he instituted a detailed plan for the ranch that has benefited the landscape and wildlife, while maximizing economic returns.